Your undergraduate experience

 Students with previous knowledge of the language are given the opportunity to accelerate their learning by entering at Intermediate or Proficient levels.
 These units focus on further developing language skills in context and providing students with the critical and analytical skills necessary to gain a deeper understanding of Spanish and Latin American societies and cultures.

-New students with some knowledge of Spanish will need to sit a placement test to determine the appropriate language entry level.
+New students with some knowledge of Spanish will need to sit an entry level test to determine the appropriate language entry level.

 From second year, students have the opportunity to undertake a wide range of elective units in which you are able to explore important current issues in Spanish and Latin American Studies, such as multiculturalism and identity, gender, tradition and modernity and historical memory.